 Around 75% of those treated with calcific shoulder tendonitis and shockwave therapy resolve in less than 6 months.

 During the examination period, a tender point where the pain is maximal will be located, upon which a water-based medium will be applied.

 This aids the transmission of the impulses into the desired area.

 The probe will then be placed over the desired area and then treatment for your calcific shoulder tendonitis will begin.

-After this an aching sensation can occur.
-After subsequent treatments there will be a definite improvement in symptoms leading to reduction in the original pain felt.
+After this, an aching sensation can occur.
+After subsequent treatments, there will be a definite improvement in symptoms leading to a reduction in the original pain felt.

 How long will Shockwave therapy for calcific shoulder tendonitis take to work?